May / June 2021

 Dune lakes are precious and rare, making Northland’s dune lakes nationally and internationally important.
 While many are in excellent condition, others are slowly degrading and need our help.
 Sediment and nutrients (phosphorus and nitrogen) are reducing water quality in our lakes, including Lake Ngatu.

 How will water quality be improved?

-Roadside swales (a shallow channel with gently sloping sides), sediment traps and wetland areas will be constructed along parts of West Coast Road, Sweetwater Road and Rosemary Lane.
+Roadside swales (a shallow channel with gently sloping sides), sediment traps and wetland areas have been constructed along parts of West Coast Road, Sweetwater Road and Rosemary Lane.
 This will allow more stormwater to settle out, so less sediment and nutrients enter the lake and water quality improves.

 This project is supported and / or funded by the Ministry for the Environment’s Freshwater Improvement Fund, Te Rūnanga O Ngai Takoto, The Bushland Trust, Department of Conservation, Far North District Council and Northland Regional Council.

 Sediment (eroded soil) is an issue because it is often phosphorus rich and washes into waterways.
 Too much phosphorus and nitrogen contribute to poor water quality and can produce algal blooms in lakes.
 It’s estimated that 192 million tonnes of soil are lost in New Zealand every year, 44 percent of this is from areas in pasture.

 Land use intensification, draining wetlands and inappropriate land management cause increased levels of erosion.
 The sediment results in economic, cultural and environmental effects such as:

 - smothering of shell fish beds

 Best practice sediment reduction takes a two-pronged approach - in-field action and edge-of-field action:

 In-field action will prevent erosion occurring in the first place by binding soil to prevent its mobilisation and reduce rainfall impacts.
 Actions include: